What Does a Digital Marketer Do? Key Roles & Responsibilities

 1. Search Engine Optimization (SEO)

 SEO is the practice of improving a website's visibility in organic (unpaid) search results.
-A digital marketer working in SEO will research keywords, optimize on-page content, build internal links, and ensure technical factors like page speed and mobile-friendliness are in good shape.
+A digital marketer working in SEO will research keywords, optimize on-page content, and build internal links.
+They also check technical factors like page speed and mobile-friendliness.

 Good SEO isn't just about ranking for keywords.
-It's about understanding what your target audience is searching for and making sure your content answers those questions better than anyone else.
-For Toronto-based businesses, local SEO also plays a major role appearing in Google's "near me" results and local map packs can drive significant foot traffic and leads.
+It means knowing what your target audience searches for, and making sure your content answers those questions best.
+For Toronto-based businesses, local SEO is key.
+It helps you show up in Google “near me” results.
+It also boosts visibility in local map packs.
+This can drive more foot traffic and leads.

 2. Content Marketing

-Content marketing involves creating and distributing valuable content blog posts, guides, videos, infographics, and more to attract and retain an audience.
+Content marketing involves creating and sharing valuable content, like blog posts, guides, videos, and infographics.
+It helps attract and retain an audience.
 The goal isn't to sell directly, but to educate, build trust, and establish authority in your industry.

-A digital marketer managing content will plan an editorial calendar, write or commission blog posts, optimize that content for search, and track how it performs over time.
-Strong content is the backbone of almost every other digital marketing channel it fuels SEO, social media, and email campaigns all at once.
+A digital marketer who manages content will plan an editorial calendar.
+They will write or commission blog posts.
+They will optimize that content for search.
+They will track its performance over time.
+Strong content is the backbone of most digital marketing channels.
+It fuels SEO, social media, and email campaigns at once.

 3. Social Media Marketing